 The gate area itself is simple, featuring a single counter with seats both in front and to the side.
-There actually was a lounge next door to gate 4, which appeared to be for ANA and JAL Business Class passengers, and possibly certain Japanese-issued MasterCard holders.
+I saw a lounge next to gate 4, which appeared to be for ANA and JAL Business Class passengers, and possibly certain Japanese-issued MasterCard holders.

-Our scheduled flight time kept approaching, and a gate agent appeared about 30 minutes prior, but boarding was delayed for some reason that was never announced.
+Our scheduled flight time kept approaching, and a gate agent appeared about 30 minutes prior.
+But boarding was delayed for some reason that was never announced.
 Finally, 8 minutes before scheduled departure, boarding began.
 All of the announcements were only in Japanese, though an agent also held up a sign indicating which rows were allowed to board.
-Curiously, he held up a sign for the back half of the plane, but never held one up for the front half.
+Curiously, he held up a sign for the back half of the plane, but never for the front half.
 We finally just joined the line after a couple of minutes and were let through with no problem.

 Once onboard, seating is in an all-economy, 3×3 configuration.
 The plane was clean, and I thought the beige seats were sharp looking.
 The flight attendants wore orange polo shirts and dark slacks; the casual look kinda sorta reminded me of Southwest.

 Keep in mind, I’m only 5′ 7″, and my knees are up against the seat in front.
 I thought the seats were even tighter than Spirit, which features 28″ of pitch.
 And indeed, this photo from my Spirit flight back in November seems to back that up.
 SeatGuru doesn’t publish seating charts for Skymark, so I wasn’t able to verify the number independently.